Totenkopf

-In English, the term Totenkopf is commonly associated with 19th- and 20th-century German military use, particularly in Nazi Germany.
+In English, the term Totenkopf is commonly associated with 19th- and 20th-century German militarism, particularly in Nazi Germany.

+The German word for skull, used in medical and other contexts, is Schädel; it lacks all military and other associations.

 Naval use

-In early modern sea warfare, buccaneers used the totenkopf as a pirate flag: a skull or other skeletal parts as a death threat and as a demand to hand over a ship.
+In early modern sea warfare to early modern sea piracy, buccaneers and pirates used the Totenkopf as a pirate flag: a skull or other skeletal parts as a death threat and as a demand to hand over a ship.
 The symbol continues to be used by modern navies.